MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-641-Provisions-Governing-Senior-Community-Service-Employment-Program/subpart-I-Grievance-Procedures-Appeals-Process/section-641.900.md

 (d) A request for a hearing must be transmitted by certified mail, return receipt requested, to the Chief Administrative Law Judge, U.S. Department of Labor, Suite 400 North, 800 K Street, NW., Washington, DC 20001, with one copy to the Departmental official who issued the determination.

-(e) The decision of the ALJ constitutes final agency action unless, within 21 days of the decision, a party dissatisfied with the ALJ's decision, in whole or in part, has filed a petition for review with the Administrative Review Board (ARB) (established under Secretary's Order No. 2-96, published at 61 FR 19978, May 3, 1996), specifically identifying the procedure, fact, law, or policy to which exception is taken.
-The mailing address for the ARB is 200 Constitution Ave., NW., Room N5404, Washington, DC 20210.
+(e) The decision of the ALJ constitutes final agency action unless, within 21 days of the decision, a party dissatisfied with the ALJ's decision, in whole or in part, has filed a petition for review with the Administrative Review Board (ARB) (established under Secretary's Order No. 01-2020), specifically identifying the procedure, fact, law, or policy to which exception is taken.
+The mailing address for the ARB is 200 Constitution Ave.
+NW, Room N5404, Washington, DC 20210.
 The Department will deem any exception not specifically urged to have been waived.
 A copy of the petition for review must be sent to the grant officer at that time.
 If, within 30 days of the filing of the petition for review, the ARB does not notify the parties that the case has been accepted for review, then the decision of the ALJ constitutes final agency action.
-Any case accepted by the ARB must be decided within 180 days of acceptance.
-If not so decided, the decision of the ALJ constitutes final agency action.
+In any case accepted by the ARB, a decision must be issued by the ARB within 180 days of acceptance.
+If a decision is not so issued, the decision of the ALJ constitutes final agency action.

 (f) The Rules of Practice and Procedures for Administrative Hearings Before the Office of Administrative Law Judges, at 29 CFR part 18, govern the conduct of hearings under this section, except that: